ucsb-cs48-s20/project-idea-reviewer-nextjs/docs/github-actions.md

 # Configuring Secrets for Github Actions

-Why we need do do this: So that the test cases will have access to the secrets for Auth0, and our test cases will pass.
+Why we need do do this: So that the test cases will have access to the secrets for Auth0, MongoDB, etc. and our test cases will pass.

 For a more detailed explanation, read all the way to the end of the file.

-# How to configure
+# How to configure the secfrets for Auth0

-To configure the secrets for GitHub Actions, go to your repo on GitHub.
+To configure the Auth0 secrets for GitHub Actions, go to your repo on GitHub.

 Click the "Settings" tab for repo, and the find the "Secrets" tab in the left sidebar.